 The downward spiral was in full swing.
 Though she reportedly kicked her drug habit in 2008, alcohol abuse continued to be an ongoing problem for her.
 Eventually, she did end up going to rehab — on multiple occasions.
 But it never seemed to take.
 At some point, she also developed an eating disorder.
-And by 2009, she and Fielder-Civil had divorced.
+And by 2009, Amy Winehouse and Blake Fielder-Civil had divorced.

 Meanwhile, her once-bright star appeared to be fading.
 She canceled show after show — including a highly-anticipated Coachella performance.
 By 2011, she was hardly working at all.
 And when she did get on stage, she could barely perform without slurring or falling down.

 The Last Days And Tragic Death Of Amy Winehouse